Blackcomb/wallet_checker/readme.md

 * Bootstrap - css and js.
 * AngularJS
 * jQuery (AngularJS also depends on jQuery)
+* components.css - This is from an article from codrops that does the lookup button hover css ("Creative Buttons").
+I've included it in the repository because it's tiny, but you'll likely not need it (the minimized code will be enough).

 Otherwise it runs on a basic LAMP setup.